 True cost comparisons between financial products are nearly impossible for the public to collect and ascertain the value of the expense load.
-The lack of transparency by product manufacturers is not consumer centric nor is it in keeping with best practices.
-Watch the interview entitled Determining Financial Product Costs part 2 in the series Retiring Right with author, speaker and financial consultant Alex Joyce with talk show host, syndicated financial columnist and popular platform speaker, Steve Savant.
+The lack of transparency by product manufacturers is not consumer-centric nor is it in keeping with best practices.
+Watch the interview entitled Determining Financial Product Costs part 2 in the series Retiring Right with author, speaker and financial consultant Alex Joyce, and talk show host, syndicated financial columnist, and popular platform speaker, Steve Savant.